scrobblebox/supernote-multiple-google-calendars/docs/README.md

 When you connect your Google Calendar to your Supernote, only the default calendar appears.
 This script allows you to copy events from other calendars into your primary calendar.

+This is a modification in name only of https://github.com/karbassi/sync-multiple-google-calendars

 ## Getting Starting

 1. Create or login to your "primary account" - the account you'll login to with your Supernote.